kronosfere/Intro-to-pandas/README.md

 ```

 **Getting sorted, grouped data**
+To get the favorite movies of both genders, we can either filter the genders and get the top movies of the filtered `DataFrame`s, or we can make use of a feature of grouped `DataFrame`s to get the top movies of each gender.
 ```
 # If you do not group the data, it will only return the 1st 3 items
 separated_rating.sort_values(['gender','rating'],ascending=False).head(3)